serifgungor/serifgungor/README.md

 ### Hi everyone 👋
 My name is Serif GUNGOR.
 I'm an Software Trainer/Developer in Istanbul/Turkey.
+You can contact with me.
+Write email at <a href="mailto:contact@serifgungor.com">contact@serifgungor.com</a>.
+Advertisement mails not reads !

 ### My GitHub stats
 <p float="center">